 ‘Away from the Western Front’ is a registered Charitable Incorporated Organisation (number 1167582), established in 2016 and dissolved in 2019.
 Most of the activities represented on this website have taken place as part of a two year project (2017-2019) funded by the Heritage Lottery Fund, with additional grants from the British Institute for the Study of Iraq (Gertrude Bell Memorial) and the Centre for Hidden Histories.
-The project is being run by the ‘Away from the Western Front’, a registered charity.

 Why ‘Away from the Western Front’?

 The Western Front has remained the main focus for European commemoration of the First World War but the campaigns which took place away from the Western Front allow us to place the war in a global context, in which several empires grappled for world power and influence, leading to a major reorganisation of the international political situation in the years following the war.
 Britain’s part in this, its attempts to safeguard its place on the world stage and the consequences of this are as important as any European outcomes.
-A central aim of the ‘Away from the Western Front’ project will be to understand what made the conflict a World War.
+A central aim of the ‘Away from the Western Front’ project has been to understand what made the conflict a World War.

 Why is it still important today?